 Import of the S/MIME certificate to the end device

-3. The Intune Certificate Connector decrypts the password with its private key and immediately encrypts it with the public key of the managed endpoint before sending the result to the endpoint.
+- The Intune Certificate Connector decrypts the password of the PKCS#12 file with the existing private key for the Intune certificate import (customer key) and now encrypts it with the public key of the end device received from Intune.

 Concrete implementation